Hawaiian Monarch

 Multiple listings (at least 8) explicitly mention a parking garage or garage access and paid daily/nightly parking; one listing includes a management note describing the individually owned parking garage and hourly/24-hour rates.
 The repeated, agent-written remarks point to covered/garage parking being available (paid), so parking_covered is included with high confidence.

-I looked for phrases like deeded parking, owned parking included with the unit, or parking stall included.
-The remarks instead describe parking as individually owned/managed and fee-based, which does not support deeded parking.
+I looked for language such as deeded parking, owned parking included with the unit, or parking stall included in deed.
+The remarks instead describe paid daily/nightly parking and separately owned/managed parking stalls, which does not establish deeded parking tied to the unit.

 No analysis available